aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 “Vote Duration” is the length of time that the vote will be open for participation.
 For example, if the Vote Duration is set to 24 Hours (H), then tokenholders have 24H to participate in the vote.
 After the 24 hours is over, if the vote has not been approved by a majority of tokenholders and/or does not make quorum, then the vote will automatically fail.
 If the vote makes quorum and receives approval by a majority of tokenholders by the end of the Vote Duration, then the vote will automatically pass.

+!!! warning "Note"
-_Note: These parameters cannot currently be changed._
+    These parameters cannot currently be changed

 ![](images/user_guide/democracysettings.png)

 #### Step 5.
 Choose token name and symbol then click “Next”

+!!! warning "Note"
-_Note: The token name and symbol cannot currently be changed._
+    The token name and symbol cannot currently be changed

 ![](images/user_guide/daotokens.png)